This article was originally published in 2016 and has been updated to include recent releases, including this month’s Sonic the Hedgehog.

 Doom is one of those glorious video-game movies that wears its origins right on its tactical sleeve, transitioning at one point into full fist-person-shooter mode.
 It’s also got space marines who think they are investigating suspicious events at a boring old research facility on Mars, but who end up having to fight hordes of genetically enhanced people monsters (a staple video-game villain).
 The biggest thing Doom has going for it, though, is its two male leads: the Rock and Karl Urban.
 Urban can’t help but exude get-it-done charisma and the Rock is, well, the goddamn Rock, making a rare turn as an amped-up supervillain.
 Also take note of Rosamund Pike as one of the space scientists.
 It’s so fun when bad movies happen to good actors.

-The first Tomb Raider may not have been great, but it is the closest a big-budget video-game movie has come to working.
+The first Tomb Raider may not have been great, but it is one of the select few times a big-budget video-game movie has actually worked.
+(Or at least mostly worked!)
 Director Simon West has also brought to life such staples as Con Air, The General’s Daughter, and The Expendables 2, and this movie is about as good as all those.
 Where Tomb Raider succeeds, though, is in the performances of Angelina Jolie and Daniel Craig before they were old enough to be self-conscious about making a video-game movie.
 It’s rare for a female lead in one of these movies to be memorable, but Jolie managed to be entirely compelling — dripping with all that sultry Jolie charm — despite being saddled with those comically large video-game-style breasts.

 This placement might be controversial, but Far Cry is really the best of what Uwe Boll has to offer in the video-game genre.
 Far Cry is hilariously low-budget — like any self-respecting Boll project — but it doesn’t seem to be taking any of it seriously.
 Til Schweiger plays a sardonic whale-tourism boat captain (and former elite military operative, obviously) who gets roped into taking down a clandestine organization that’s building the perfect super-soldier through genetic experiments.
 It’s no coincidence that Boll’s best video-game movie is also the one with the most Udo Kier, playing a mad scientist who whisper-hisses all his lines.
 Far Cry is funny, and intentionally so, which makes it a rare entry in this genre that truly embraces the absurdity of the task at hand, and then gleefully pushes it a little farther.
 It’s so unwatchable it becomes watchable again.

-Of the five existing Resident Evil movies (a sixth is on the way), Extinction is perhaps the most recognizable, thanks to that scene where Project Alice (Milla Jovovich) turns a sky filled with zombie crows into a gargantuan, swirling halo of fire.
+Of the six existing Resident Evil movies, Extinction is perhaps the most recognizable, thanks to that scene where Project Alice (Milla Jovovich) turns a sky filled with zombie crows into a gargantuan, swirling halo of fire.
 The post-apocalyptic environment looks good on Jovovich, and watching Alice exercise her heightened telekinetic abilities is a nice switch from just seeing a whole lot of guns.
 (Though, fear not, Extinction isn’t lacking for any guns.)
 It’s also not lacking for Ali Larter, who leads a survivors convoy through the barren waste that is America after the T-virus ripped through the world.
 One thing about the Resident Evil movies is that they don’t want for women kicking ass.
 Sure, Jovovich wakes up naked at the start of literally every movie, but Paul W.S.
 Anderson never sexualizes his female characters, and they never have to be rescued by more capable men.

 Paul W.S.
 Anderson’s first entry into the longest-running video-game film franchise is understated by comparison to its four sequels.
 Alice only discovers she’s a weaponized fighting machine about halfway through the movie, which means we spend a lot of time with her just being afraid while her companions try to shoot their way out of the evil Umbrella Corporation’s underground bio-testing facility, the Hive.
 What it lacks in martial-arts Milla, though, it makes up for in Michelle Rodriguez (the true queen of the genre) sneering her way through scenes while she shoots a big gun.
 The first Resident Evil brings a little more story than the rest of the franchise, which stick closer to the boss-to-boss format found in gameplay.
 It’s almost a thinking man’s video-game movie!